cbohara/think_stats/README.md

 #### exponential distribution

-  - used when we look at a series of events and measure the times between events = interarrival times
+  - used when we look at a series of events

+  - interarrival times = measure the times between events

     - if the events are equally likely to occur at any time, then the distribution of interarrival times tends to look like an exponential distribution